Cream Cheese Swirl Pumpkin Bundt Cake

 If you’re all about the cream cheese, though, feel free to double the swirl.
 And then invite my husband over for a slice, because his complaint about my cheesecake layer and cream cheese swirl desserts is always exactly the same: that the layer isn’t big enough.

 I get so many questions about refrigerating desserts which include cream cheese.
 To answer this, we need a little of my favorite subject… kitchen chemistry!

 Sugar acts as a preservative.
 Sugar is hygroscopic, meaning it absorbs water.
-It can draw the water out of dairy , thus reducing the amount of water available for growth of bacteria.
+It can draw the water out of dairy, thus reducing the amount of water available for the growth of bacteria.
 Butter, cream, and cream cheese are stabilized by all the sugar, and thus safe to store at room temperature for up to three days if the sugar content is sufficient.

 Cream cheese is roughly 33% fat and up to 55% water.
 You’d need (roughly) one pound (4 cups) of sugar half-pound (8 ounces) of cream cheese to stabilize the cheesecake layer enough to let it sit out at room temperature.

 Of course, these are baked, which does dry out some excess moisture.
 But there is still not nearly enough sugar (1/2 cup) to account for all the liquid in the cream cheese swirl (10 ounces) to safely store these without refrigeration.
 So the answer then is: yes!
-This cream cheese swirl pumpkin bundt cake should be stored in the refrigerator.
+This cream cheese swirl pumpkin bundt cake should be stored in the refrigerator after the first day.

 Tips for Baking the Best Bundt Cake